catalyst-cloud/catalystcloud-docs/source/first-instance/overview.rst

 .. warning::

-  Note that by using the CIDR 0.0.0.0/0 as a remote, you are allowing access from any IP to your compute instance on the port and protocol selected.
+  Note that by using the CIDR 0.0.0.0/0 as a remote, you are allowing access from any IP on the public Internet to your compute instance on the port and protocol selected.
 This is often desirable when exposing a web server (eg: allow HTTP and HTTPs access from the Internet), but is insecure when exposing other protocols, such as SSH, Telnet and FTP.
 We strongly recommend you to limit the exposure of your compute instances and services to IP addresses or subnets that are trusted.

 Floating IPs
 ============